 Chapter Fifteen

 Roinna was distraught.
-All her plans to start a family with Michael had been . .
+All her plans to start a family with Michael had been destroyed. .
 She tried to return to work but dreaded the questions and in the end rang in to say she was still unwell.
 She couldn't sleep, lying awake hour after hour praying it was all a bad dream, but when dawn broke through she knew it wasn't.
 She was struggling with the reality of her situation.
 How could it have happened?
 How could the surgeon have been so careless?
-She has robbed me of my future, my eternity
+She has robbed me of my future.

 Over supper she told Mike about her plans.